Cost Efficient Fairness Audit Under Partial Feedback: Our Results

-This separation assumption between parameters enables an approximate MAP based oracle to learn the mixture weights without requesting labels.
-Such an assumption has been considered in the context of mixture of spherical Gaussians in~\cite{mahalanabis2011learning} and has been shown to be mild (and tight) condition for learning good classifiers (see their Table 1 \& Remark 8).
+} \end{assumption} This separation assumption between parameters enables us to construct an approximate oracle to learn the mixture weights without requesting labels.
+Such an assumption has been considered in the context of mixture of spherical Gaussians in~\cite{mahalanabis2011learning} and has been shown to be mild (and tight) condition for low Bayes error rate (see their Table 1 \& Remark 8).
+We provide further discussion in Section~\ref{sec:mixture-model} Remark~\ref{remark:separation-condition}.

 Given these aforementioned assumptions, we state our next result which provides an auditing algorithm and its cost bound for the structured setting of the mixture model (proof in Appendix~\ref{appendix:mixture-model}).